 In addition, pairing an ArcReach wire feeder with an ArcReach power source locks out any changes to the weld process, voltage or amperage at the power source — only the welding operator can make adjustments at the feeder or remote.
 This eliminates mistakes that can occur if parameters are incorrectly or accidentally changed.

 There’s also less chance of an incorrect weld process being used because the technology automatically sets the power source to the correct weld process based on the polarity applied to the ArcReach accessory.
-One model, the XMT 350 FieldPro with Polarity Reversing, automatically selects the proper polarity based on the welding process selected by the operator — so there’s no need to walk to the power source and switch weld cables.
+The XMT 350 FieldPro system with Polarity Reversing automatically selects the proper polarity based on the welding process selected by the operator — so there’s no need to walk to the power source and switch leads.
 This saves significant time in applications that use welding processes with differing polarities for different weld passes.

 A system that produces stable, consistent arcs also helps welding operators maximize weld quality and minimize weld defects — so you can reduce training time in your operation.
 As the welding workforce changes, less experienced welding operators may require more frequent parameters changes.
 A system that makes parameter changes easier and faster helps save labor time and costs and improve productivity.

 Are you doing all you can to maximize productivity?